developer-arbaz/netflix_sql_project/README.md

 ORDER BY 2 DESC
 LIMIT 10
 ```
-/*
-### Question 15: Categorize the content based on the presence of the keywords 'kill' and 'violence' in  the description field.
-Label content containing these keywords as 'Bad' and all other  content as 'Good'.
-Count how many items fall into each category.
+### Question 15: Categorize the content based on the presence of 'Kill' and 'Violence' keywords
-*/

 ```
 SELECT